Mannath45085/Covid-Bot/README.md

 ## Project Title:

-Covid Bot using Microsoft Azure
+Covid Chatbot using Microsoft Azure

 ## Problem Statement:

 It is hard to find the particular question and answer through Frequently Asked Questions(FAQ) section.
+To solve this problem, I have implemented a Chatbot related to Covid in my project.

 ## Project Description: